rackerlabs/rackspace-how-to/content/cloud-servers/configuring-vhosts-on-a-lamp-stack.md

 Whether you host a single site, or dozens of sites on your new Linux&reg; Apache&reg; MySQL&reg; PHP&reg; (LAMP) server, virtual hosts (vhosts) help you efficiently organize your sites.

-You see that your LAMP server is already configured to serve content directly out of the **/var/www/html** directory in the example below:
+In the following example, you see that your LAMP server is already configured to serve content directly out of the **/var/www/html** directory in the example below:

     /var/www
     ├── html
     │   └── index.html
     └── vhosts

-The existing index.html file is the standard apache test page.
+The existing **index.html** file is the standard Apache test page.
 You can immediately serve content by replacing the existing file with your own site files.
 Alternatively, you can serve one or more sites by using vhosts.
-Your LAMP stack contains a template that you can modify to create new vhost configuration files for each site you need to host.
+Your LAMP stack contains a template that you can modify to create new vhost configuration files for each site that you need to host.

 ### How to configure vhosts

-**Note:** In Ubuntu&reg;, each vhost has its own separate configuration file, and is then _enabled_ in Apache.
+**Note:** In Ubuntu&reg;, each vhost has its own separate configuration file, and is then enabled in Apache.

 Use the following instructions to configure your vhosts:

-Find and replace the default site name, example.com, in the **default.template** file by using the `sed` stream editor.
-Then copy the new version to a new file.

-Note: Replace “yoursitename.com” in the instructions below with your actual site or domain name.
-We recommend that you use the top level domain - i.e. .com - as many customers host .com, .net, etc on one server.
+**Note:** Replace _yoursitename.com_ in the instructions below with your actual site or domain name.
+We recommend that you use the top-level domain such as .com, .net, and so on on one server.

 1. Navigate to move the **sites-available** folder by using the following command: